proteanblank/kodeWeave/README.md

 kodeWeave
 ===================

-kodeWeave is a realtime coding playground for HTML, CSS and Javascript.
+kodeWeave is a realtime HTML/CSS/Javascript and Markdown coding playground.
 Similar to [JSFiddle](http://jsfiddle.net/) and [JSBin](http://jsbin.com/), but kodeWeave was made to work offline but also as a prototyping application to build applications for desktop operating systems while on mobile devices. ([PhoneGap Build](http://build.phonegap.com/) is recommended for mobile devices)

 Version
 -------------

-1.0.5
+1.0.7

 License
 -------------